keploy/gsoc/GSoD 2023/Readme.md

 ## Projects

 1. <b>Add 'Supported JWT Middlewares' to [Go Docs](https://github.com/keploy/docs/tree/main/docs/go)</b>.
 The reference can be taken from https://pkg.go.dev/github.com/keploy/go-sdk#readme-supported-jwt-middlewares and you can add the same to the Go Docs in the docs repo.
-Mentors: Sanskriti Harmukh and Diganta Kr Banik
+Mentors: Sanskriti Harmukh, Diganta Kr Banik and Barkatul

 2. <b>Improve Contribution Guide for Keploy SDK</b>.
 Currently, the contribution guide for Keploy's SDK just has a video refernce to Keploy and a HLD for Java.
 You can take reference from the exisitng video and diagrams and construct a guided contribution guide based for the [SDK repo](https://github.com/keploy/keploy).
 Mentors: Ankit Kumar and Jyotirmoy Roy

+3. <b>Add References Page for Keploy Variables</b>.
+Currently, the guide for Keploy's SDK just has no references to the Variables that user can set in addition to ``KEPLOY_MODE``.
+These Variables are mentioned under configs in [Server Code](https://github.com/keploy/keploy/blob/f9e65515e65a58dd18572564610cb41c55ee8de5/server/server.go#L53).
+Mentors: Animesh Pathak

 **Keep an Eye Out 👀 as we add more Projects!
 We would be happy to review any ideas that you may have to improve our docs!**